The Bankrate promise

 People who carry a balance

 Paying off your credit card balance in full each month is the best way to avoid interest charges.
-But according to the American Bankers Association, the majority of credit card accounts carry a balance.
-And those balances can get pretty high, according to the Federal Reserve Bank of New York, which noted that the average credit card balance for Americans is $5,221.
+However, Bankrate data finds that, despite high-interest rates, more cardholders are carrying more credit card debt from month to month.
+And those balances can get pretty high, according to the Federal Reserve Bank of New York, which noted that the average credit card balance for Americans is $5,910.

 When you carry a balance that large on a high-interest credit card, you could end up paying hundreds or thousands of dollars more in interest charges than you would with a credit union card, especially if you can’t afford to pay well above your monthly minimum payment each month.